VCityTeam/UD-SV/Install/Install3DCityDB.md

     - When asked for `Please enter a valid SRID (e.g., 3068 for DHDN/Soldner Berlin):` , enter : `3946` (which is the standard coordinate system for Lyon)
     - When asked for `Please enter the corresponding SRSName to be used in GML exports (e.g., urn:ogc:def:crs, crs:EPSG::3068, crs:EPSG::5783):` , enter : `crs:EPSG::3946`

+* Import some CityGML file content:
-* Start 3DCityDB:
+   - Start 3DCityDB:
    ````
    (citydb_user)$ chmod u+x 3DCityDB-Importer-Exporter.sh
    (citydb_user)$ ./3DCityDB-Importer-Exporter.sh&
    ````

- * Go to database tab and change database connection to the following:
+   - Go to database tab and change database connection to the following:

    ````
     Connection: new connection
+    ...
     Connection Details
       Description: citydb_v3
       Username: citydb_user